chasscepts/husler/README.md

 # Phaser 3 Game

 > A game developed on the Phaser 3 framework.
 Our hero runs around, collecting gems before they and he run out of lives.
 A villain could be hidden in one of the gems, and there is no way to tell.
 If he collects the gold coin, he will become very rich.
-If he is caught by the villain or he collects the villains assistance - hidden in a coin - he dies.
+If he is caught by the villain or he collects the villain's assistance - hidden in a coin - he dies.

 ![screenshot](./screenshot.png)